 Eye conditions in children

-A squint (Strabismus) is a condition which affects 3%-4% of children.
-In children a squint can be completely corrected if detected early.
+A squint (Strabismus) is a condition that affects 3%-4% of children.
+In children, a squint can be completely corrected if detected early.
 Most of the time it can be corrected by just wearing spectacles.
 However, eye surgery may be required for certain types of squints.